metrorailings/OwlBlog/content/posts/2022-circa-millions-week-3-predictions.md

 ***

 After watching the Raiders blow a game last week against the Cardinals, I came away thoroughly unimpressed.
-Mike McDaniel is having little trouble
+Mike McDaniel is having little trouble incorporating his best weapons in the offense, so why is Josh McDaniels having a rough time pulling off the same feat in Las Vegas, especially when Derek Carr and Davante Adams have a rapport with one another dating back to their college days?
+In fact, why is a journeyman like Mack Hollins a more critical part of the offense than Adams or Darren Waller?
+Maybe his outsized role on this offense is just the result of a freaky couple weeks, but it worries me that Derek Carr still doesn't feel all too comfortable in whatever system Josh McDaniels is instituting in place.

+On top of that, the linebackers looked pathetically slow last week against Arizona's ground game.
+To be fair, it's not easy catching Kyler's little munchkin ass when he's in pitter-pattering all over the place, but Arizona's tailbacks were consistently successful running the rock in the second half.
+Tennessee has a respectable ground game that's been looking to re-establish itself after an ugly start to the season.
+This week is **the** week for Vrabel and the Titans - if they can't rediscover their groove at home against an uninspiring Vegas team, then the season is truly lost.